 Cloud Security Bottom Line

 Cloud cybersecurity is a vital part of any business using cloud-based data, applications and infrastructures.

 Using a shared responsibility model between the cloud service provider and the client, cloud cybersecurity can help you:

-Partnering with cloud cybersecurity professionals with a proven record will ensure your business is safe against cyber attacks and threats, whether your team is fully in-house, remote or a mix of both.
+Partnering with professional cybersecurity vendors with a proven record will ensure your business is safe against cyber attacks and threats, whether your team is fully in-house, remote, or a mix of both.